Licences and certificate

 Process and conditions to meet

-If the holder of the adult female moose hunting licence kills an antlered moose or a calf, the privilege for another hunter to kill the adult female moose remains valid for the duration of the authorization, provided the holder remains present in the wildlife reserve and the group is entitled to kill more than one moose.
+If one of the group members kills an antlered moose or a calf instead of a female moose, the other people in the group can continue the activity.
+The licence remains valid for the duration of the authorization.
+The licence holder must be present and the group must have the right to kill more than one moose.